 The assets and liabilities are translated into the Group's presentation currency, the Euro, using exchange rates prevailing at the end of each reporting period, income and expenses are translated using the average foreign exchange rate for the reporting period.
 Exchange differences arising, if any, are recognised in other comprehensive income and accumulated in equity.
-Exchange differences arising are recognised in other comprehensive income and accumulated in a separate component of equity.
 At disposal of the foreign operation, foreign exchange differences are reclassified from other comprehensive income to profit and loss.